-- (U) On 8 November General Evans forwarded the list to NASA and suggested the space agency designate a Houston official to work out details of the turnover with General Berg's representatives.
-On 29 November, after his staff had reviewed the items listed, Mueller directed Dr. Robert S. Gilruth, head of the Manned Spacecraft Center, to immediately transfer to the Air Force one Gemini training boilerplate, three Gemini flotation collars, Spacecraft Article #3, and Spacecraft #3A.
-He also requested the MSC to designate an individual to handle the transfer of such other equipment which it determined was "surplus to our manned space flight program."
-In the next several months a number of the above-mentioned items, plus 75 pieces of aerospace ground equipment (AGE) for use in support of the HSQ launch, were transferred to the Air Force.
-15 - (U) Subsequently, data from McDonnell's Gemini B engineering definition study became available and the MOL Systems Office in early 1966 was able to identify additional equipment needed.
+Subsequently, data from McDonnell's Gemini B engineering definition study became available and the MOL Systems Office in early 1966 was able to identify additional equipment needed.
 On 26 March General Berg forwarded to Dr. Gilruth a new detailed list which included: four boilerplate test spacecraft, three static test spacecraft, two recovered spacecraft, 25 ejection seat testing structures, six trainers, 199 mission recovery items, 34 long lead time AGE items, and 592 pieces of auxiliary equipment.
-Berg noted in his letter, that, while most of the equipment had been identified by name, some was general in nature due to his staff's inability "to inventory and establish firm, specific requirements in such areas as . . . components and vendor equipment at this time."
-He proposed that the best interests of both agencies would be served by adopting a general policy of transferring all NASA Gemini equipment "except that which is readily usable on the Apollo program."
-16
+Berg noted in his letter, that, while most of the equipment had been identified by name, some was general in nature due to his staff's inability "to inventory and establish firm, specific requirements in such areas as... components and vendor equipment at this time."
+He proposed that the best interests of both agencies would be served by adopting a general policy of transferring all NASA Gemini equipment "except that which is readily usable on the Apollo program."16

-Houston to discuss the new list of requirements.
+On 28 March 1966 Air Force and MSC representatives conferred at Houston to discuss the new list of requirements.
 The space agency's representatives-Mr. Purser and Colonel Henry-agreed "in principle" that Gemini equipment and materials not required by NASA would be released to the Air Force, at least on a shared basis, as they became available from the current test flight program.
 However, they indicated NASA had not made up its mind about certain "grey areas."
-These involved possible retention of equipment for use as artifacts at the Smithsonian Institution, the MSC lobby, world-wide travelling displays, etc. Concerning the Gemini simulator at the Kennedy Space Center, they startled the USAF representatives by stating the "NASA would release the simulator for a \$5 million reimbursement."
-The conference adjourned with the understanding that the MSC would submit to the Air Force on a proposed procedure to govern transfer of certain items of equipment.
-As subsequently received by the MOL Systems Office, this procedure proved acceptable.
+These involved possible retention of equipment for use as artifacts at the Smithsonian Institution, the MSC lobby, worldwide travelling displays, etc. Concerning the Gemini simulator at the Kennedy Space Center, they startled the USAF representatives by stating the "NASA would release the simulator for a \$5 million reimbursement."
+The conference adjourned with the understanding that the MSC would submit to the Air Force on a proposed procedure to govern transfer of certain items of equipment I.17 As subsequently received by the MOL Systems Office, this procedure proved acceptable.

-- (6)- On 23 April NASA headquarters authorized Houston to transfer 29 of 31 items of long lead time AGE.
+On 23 April NASA headquarters authorized Houston to transfer 29 of 31 items of long lead time AGE.
 However, it delayed making a full response to General Berg's letter of 26 March.
 In early May General Evans wrote to Dr. Mueller about the matter.
 After commenting on the various agreements they had reached and explaining that the Air Force expected soon to receive a Phase II proposal from McDonnell "conditioned on the use of Gemini equipment," Evans touched on a sensitive point: